kobakos/Acrylic_3D_KB/README.md

 - the communication between the left side and the right side is working properly.

 ## Glueing the whole case
-If it seems like there are no errors, insert the plate section to the bottom section and glue the rest of the case, including pro micro and you're done!
+If it seems like there are no errors, insert the plate section to the bottom section and glue the rest of the case, including pro micro.
+Put some rubber feet to the bottom plate to stop this from sliding and you're done!